openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua*, body_filter_by_lua*

 Set the current request's request header named `header_name` to value `header_value`, overriding any existing ones.

-None of the current request's subrequests will be affected.
+By default, all the subrequests subsequently initiated by [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) and [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi) will automatically inherit the new header.

 Here is an example of setting the `Content-Length` header: